Stock dividends are paid on a regular basis. The vast majority are paid quarterly, a few of them monthly, semi-annual, and annually.

 These companies are a “buy and hold strategy” as the ultimate goal is to live off its dividends without harvesting the capital.
-Unless its fundamental dramatically changed then trigger a sell action and acquire another undervalued dividend growth company.
+Unless its fundamentals dramatically change then trigger a sell action and acquire another undervalued dividend growth company.

 Monthly dividend income companies

-Among the sectors that pays monthly dividends are few ENERGY sector such as Inter pipeline (IPL), UTILITIES TransAlta Renewables (RNW) , INDUSTRIAL e.g., Exchange Income Corporation (EIF) , and a good number of REITs e.g., H&R Real Estate Investment Trust (H&R.UN).
+Among the sectors that pays monthly dividends are few ENERGY sector such as Pembina Pipeline (PPL.TO), Keyera Corporation (KEY.TO) UTILITIES TransAlta Renewables (RNW.TO), Northland Power (NPI.TO) INDUSTRIAL e.g., Exchange Income Corporation (EIF.TO) , and a good number of REITs e.g. Choice Properties (CHP.UN.TO), SmartCentres Real Investment Trust (SRU.UN.TO).

 These companies I’ve mentioned are the core of my monthly dividend income portfolio.
 I am not limiting myself on these companies and would add any undervalued monthly dividend paying companies in my watchlists in the months ahead for diversification.

-According to this article there are plenty Canadian companies that pays monthly dividends.
-You have to exercise due diligence in partnering any of these companies.
+According to this article there are plenty of Canadian companies that pay monthly dividends.
+You have to exercise due diligence in partnering with any of these companies.